bioperl/bioperl.github.io/howtos/Graphics.md

 Abstract
 --------

 This [HOWTO] describes how to render sequence data graphically in a horizontal map.
 It applies to a variety of situations ranging from rendering the feature table of a [GenBank] entry, to graphing the positions and scores of a [BLAST] search, to rendering a clone map.
-It describes the programmatic interface to the module, and discusses how to create dynamic web pages using and the [Gbrowse] package.
+It describes the programmatic interface to the module, and discusses how to create dynamic web pages using and the GBrowse package.

 Introduction
 ------------